DIGITAL ARCHIVE TEAM

 Kelly Wood is a photographer and practicing artist whose research focuses on subjects that relate to the environmental impact of waste accumulation, waste economies, and all forms of visible and invisible pollution.
 She is currently involved in the collective project Visualizing the Invisible: see more at http://www.visualinvisible.com/index.html.
 She is also a member of the research collective The Toronto Photography Seminar (http://www.torontophotographyseminar.org).
 Her photography has been broadly exhibited in Canada at the Canadian Museum of Contemporary Photography; the Art Gallery of Ontario; The Power Plant; the Musée des beaux-arts de Montréal; the Vancouver Art Gallery; and the Morris and Helen Belkin Gallery.
 Her work has been shown internationally at the Akademie der Kuenste, Berlin; Museum Van Hedendaagse Kunst Antwerpen, Antwerp; Fotoinstituut, Rotterdam; and Artspace in Sydney, Australia. artist's website: http://the-woods.org

-Jennifer Orpana is an Assistant Curator at The Royal Ontario Museum, where she is working with Dr. Deepali Dewan and The Family Camera Network to establish a public archive of family photographs and oral histories at the museum.
-She is also assisting with The Family Camera exhibition, which is part of the ROM’s sesquicentennial offering (opening May 2017), and contributing to Dr. Martha Ladly's OCADU graduate course: "Digital Futures: Family Camera at the ROM."
-In 2015, Jennifer completed a PhD in Art & Visual Culture at Western University and her research focused on participatory art and photography.
-In particular, she examined community-engaged photography projects and Photovoice methodologies.
-Jennifer has also worked in Education, Outreach, and Development at institutions such as the Art Gallery Ontario, the National Ballet of Canada, and Soulpepper Theatre Company.
+Jennifer Orpana is currently Assistant Curator at the Royal Ontario Museum, where she is working with Dr. Deepali Dewan and The Family Camera Network to establish a public archive of family photographs and oral histories at the museum.
+She was a member of the curatorial team for The Family Camera exhibition (ROM & AGM, 2017), and was recently a co-instructor for OCADU's graduate course: "Digital Futures: Family Camera at the ROM."
+In 2015, Jennifer completed a PhD in Art & Visual Culture at Western University and her SSHRC-funded research focused on community-engaged photography projects in the context of urban neoliberalism.
+Her writing has been published in RACAR and Fuse Magazine, and she recently co-edited a Photography & Culture issue on family photography with Sarah Parsons (July 2017).
+Jennifer has also worked in Education, Outreach, and Development at the Art Gallery Ontario, the National Ballet of Canada, and Soulpepper Theatre Company.

 Digital Consultant - The Family Camera Network